firesidefiction/firesidefiction.github.io/submissions.md

 ----

 ## Poetry
-Starting in 2019, Fireside will publish one poem per month!
-Our first open submissions period for poetry will be the 24th to the 31st of October, 2018.
+Fireside is currently open to poetry submissions, until the 31st of October, 2018.

+{% include submit-poetry-button.html %}

 ### Please Submit:
 - Poems up to 100 lines, of any genre, and of any form (free verse or formal verse are both fine!).